5 Best Water Softener Shower Heads of 2023 – Reviews & Top Picks

 Despite being one of the most affordable models we tested, the Pureaction water softener shower head delivers top-notch performance, making it our favorite overall.
 You’ll see scale disappear when you switch to this shower head because it filters up to 99.9% of iron, heavy metals, calcium, and sediments.
 But that’s not all.
 Unlike competitors, the Pureaction shower head also removes chlorine, fluoride, and chloramine.

 One of our biggest grievances with many of these water softener shower heads is that you lose a lot of water pressure when using them.
 No one wants to take a shower with weak water pressure, making it very difficult to rinse off.
 Thankfully, this showerhead maintained full pressure while providing three different spray settings.
 We would have liked a few more options with our shower spray, but that’s our only gripe with this product.
-Altogether, it’s a great performer that does exactly what it claims at an affordable price.
+Altogether, it’s a great performer that does exactly what it claims at an affordable price which makes it our choice as the best water softener shower head on the market this year.

 2. AquaHomeGroup Filtered Shower Head – Premium Choice